NET-BYU/networking-course/_pages/overview.md

 This is a networking class, so the major goal is to get you familiar with **networking principles, how to send data reliably and securely, and a good understanding of how the Internet works**.
 However, I am taking a two-prong approach to this class.
 Along the way of learning the fundamentals of networking, I want you to gain valuable computer systems-level experience.
 This part of the course is accomplished through the labs.
 In the labs, you will be exposed to socket programming, file I/O, writing good command-line tools, and concurrency techniques.

+## How to Succeed in this Class

+- **Come to class**.
+A lot of good information and context is shared in class.
+Since I post the slides, you will be tempted to think that you don’t need to come.
+I promise—you do.

+- **Take notes**.
+If you are going to be in class, take notes.
+Better yet, write out your notes.
+Taking notes will help you retain information from lecture and give you something personalize to refer to when you are doing the homework and studying for tests.

+- **Start the labs early**.
+The labs are the hardest part of the class.
+They are designed to be challenging and to stretch you.
+If you start them early, you will have time to ask questions and get help.

+- **Ask questions**.
+If you don’t understand something, ask.
+I am here to help you learn.
+I have generous office hours, and I am happy to help you any way I can.

 ## Grade Breakdown